blakegolliher/nfs-gaze/BUILD_FOR_YOUR_DIST.md

 %description
-nfs-gaze is a real-time NFS I/O performance monitoring tool that provides detailed statistics about NFS operations, similar to iostat but specifically for NFS mounts.
-It reads from /proc/self/mountstats to display IOPS, bandwidth, latency, and other metrics.
+nfs-gaze is a real-time NFS I/O performance monitoring tool that provides detailed statistics about NFS operations with per-operation latency tracking.
+It reads from /proc/self/mountstats to display IOPS, bandwidth, latency, and other metrics for comprehensive NFS performance analysis.

 %prep
 %setup -q